 What is DNSSEC?

 This protocol aims at establishing a chain of trust, from the root of the DNS, to ensure response to queries on a zone has not been altered on the way.
 With the root zone public key, it is possible to validate the replies step by step down to your zone, for example: root public key -> . zone -> NS for org. -> org. zone -> NS for milkypond.org. -> milkypond.org. zone -> irc.milkypond.org. entry.

 How to use it for my zones?

 DC DNS servers are able to handle the complicated procedure needed to sign a zone for you.
 You can just modify it the classic way, and have it signed automatically.
-You just need to ask us to switch the zone to the secure mode.
-If your provider gladly support DNSSEC, we can provide the necessary information for the chain of trust; if not, we can use the DLV registry.
+If your provider gladly support DNSSEC, you just need to ask us to switch the zone to the secure mode.
 Beware DNS always means propagation delays, so you may have to wait a few days before the switch is completed and your zone fully secured over the whole world.

 How to test my zone is secured?